KilledByAPixel/OS13k/README.md

  ### Trophies
  - Apps can register trophies for their games, the OS tracks which are unlocked
- - A function is provided for apps to unlock trophies, OS13k.Trophy(gameName, trophyName, icon, message)
+ - To unlock trophies use OS13k.Trophy(gameName, trophyName, icon, message)
- - You can also pass in a value for message like a high score for example
+ - You can pass in a value for message like a high score for example
  - "OS13kTrophy,gameName,trophyName,icon" is the unique local storage key for each trophy
  - When a new trophy is unlocked or the message is changed a popup will automatically appear
  - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
+ - You can use tophies to unlock stuff!
+Use OS13k.GetTrophy to check if player has a trophy
  - *Keep your trophy names and messages short!*
  - Trophies can be tested and cleared with the System/Test tool
  - You can even add unnamed trophies with just an icon and message
+ - HTML tags can not be used in trophies and will appear garbled

+ ### Trophy Functions
+ - OS13k.Trophy(game='', name='', icon='', message='') - Unlock a trophy
+ - OS13k.GetTrophy(game=0, name=0, icon=0) - Get most recent matching trophy, 0 if no trophy
+ - OS13k.Trophies() - Get full list of trophy objects

  ### Any JS13k game can use trophies, even if not part of OS13k!
  - To add a trophies to any JS13k game, just save a special key to localStorage!